 Before we begin, head to our teacher bio page to meet our teachers.
 The guide below is meant to inspire ideas for classes that could work for you, but the options aren't limited to what we have included here.
 Read through our Teacher Bios and contact any teacher who you think could meet your needs.

-Tami Pfeil and Rachel Wallis are our expert in-house quilters.
+Rachel Wallis is our expert in-house quilter.

 Rachel is an artist and activist who leads multi-week classes that focus on quilt designs that inspire and tell a story.

 Rachel can be contacted for private versions of her classes if you prefer that over a group setting.
 However if you have a quilting project in the works and need help with just one aspect, she would be able to schedule a lesson with you.